 The problem here is that there are many keyword research tools.
 There are ones that are bundled with an entire SEO suite capable of performing much more than just keyword research.
 Then there are ones that limit themselves to only keyword research.
 Which one should you select?
 It can quickly become overwhelming.

-To help you overcome this challenge, I have compiled a list of the 13+ best keyword research tools that you can use in 2022.
+To help you overcome this challenge, I have compiled a list of the 13+ best keyword research tools that you can use.

 But before I start with the list, just know that different tools will give you different data.
 Now, that happens because different tools use different sources like Click Stream, Google Keyword Planner, Google Autocomplete, etc. to pull data.
 This leads to inconsistencies in the data shown by different tools.
 However, understand that not a single tool is available that can give you the most accurate data.
 Everything is only an estimate.
 The real data lies with search engines that they are not going to reveal.
 Thus, you are left only with speculation and estimates.
 That’s the best you can get.

 Okay, enough of the explainers.
 Let’s get down to business.
-So, what are the best keyword research tools of 2022?
+So, what are the best keyword research tools to use?

 Brace for it and grab a coffee.
 You are going in for a ride.